sterlzbd/roda/README.md

 #### :param

-The :param matcher matches if the given parameter is present.
+The :param matcher matches if the given parameter is present, even if empty.

-  :param => "user" matches "/foo?user=bar"
+  :param => "user" matches "/foo?user=bar", "/foo?user="
   :param => "user" does not matches "/foo"

 #### :term